- University of Miami School of Law, J.D.

 Diane spent the first 20 years of her professional career as a criminal defense trial attorney.
 Diane served as a public defender in Bucks County, moving to the Defenders Association of Philadelphia handling both state and federal cases.
-Most recently she has provided legal services in connection with adoptions, housing, nonprofit real estate tax exemptions, zoning and LGBTQ issues.
+Diane returned to the Lehigh Valley in 1987, where she specialized in both criminal and environmental law, primarily handling citizens’ environmental suits.
+Most recently she has provided legal services in connection with adoptions, housing, nonprofit real estate tax exemptions, zoning, unemployment and LGBTQ+ issues.

-Her focus will be on representing individuals and families in landlord/tenant, fair housing, LGBTQ, and other matters that adversely impact those most vulnerable in our community.
-She is presently the Chair of the Affordable Housing Committee of the Regional Homeless Advisory Board that is working regionally with a diverse group of folks to increase the availability of affordable housing and on homelessness prevention.
-She also sits on the Boards of HDC MidAtlantic and HADC Allentown, both nonprofit affordable housing developers.
+Her focus will be on representing individuals and families in landlord/tenant, fair housing, LGBTQ+, and other matters that adversely impact those most vulnerable in our community.
+She presently serves on the steering committee of the Regional Homeless Advisory Board and its Prevention Action Team.
+Diane co-chairs the Sacred Heart/St. Luke’s Housing Action Committee as well.
+She also sits on the Boards of HDC MidAtlantic, serving as its Vice-Chair, and HADC Allentown, both nonprofit affordable housing developers.

 In addition to a law degree, Diane has a master’s degree in environmental science.
 She is well prepared to expand her area of practice to include environmental litigation.
 Diane was the director and co-founder of Lehigh Valley Land Recycling, an innovative and successful nonprofit dedicated to the redevelopment of brownfields and recipient of the Governor’s Award for Environmental Excellence in its first year.